 Both of those are micro-investment options, but what you’re really paying for with apps that specialize in micro-investing is the spare change, robo-advisor investing model.

-Now that you have a good grasp about what micro-investing is and what to expect, I want to tell you about some of the best micro-investing apps.
+Now that you have a good grasp about what micro-investing is and what to expect, I want to tell you about what I think are some of the best micro-investing apps.

 You can read further about each micro investing app below.